WPsites/WPide/readme.txt

 == Frequently Asked Questions ==

+= What is in place to stop me from breaking my website - "The white screen of death" =

+When you edit a PHP file, before that file is saved to the filesystem it is syntax checked to make sure there isn't something obvious that will break your site.

+Every file that you edit is backed up before your first save to the filesystem and then on subsequent saves WPide will try and make a backup.
+It will save a maximum of 1 backup per hour to the server.

+As you edit or more specifically save PHP files the restore button will display which will allow you to restore the most recent backup.

+If your WordPress install is fully functional then you can use the file tree to browse all of your backed up files (plugins/WPide/backups..), if your WordPress install isn't responding then restoring the file using the restore button or directly via FTP/SSH is the only way.

+The backed up PHP files cannot be accessed/restored from the web directly without the 40 digit nonce/key so should not pose a security concern.

 = Can I override the default file permissions when creating files/directories on the local filesystem =

 Yes you can using the below WordPress settings in wp-config.php which will effect files created with WPide and files added during the WordPress upgrade process.